-Instead of coming up with a single idea in 10 minutes every time you need one, you can come up with five times the number of ideas in the same time frame once you get some momentum going.
+Instead of coming up with a single idea in 10 minutes every time you need one, you can develop five times the number of ideas in the same time frame once you get some momentum going.

 Either way, you’ll be able to cut down on time coming up with ideas and focus more time and energy on the actual writing.

 The urge to check email, visit social media sites, or just click a bookmark to go to your favorite site to kill time is strong.